 Courses are designated by departments and a three-digit system of numerals.
 The first, or hundreds, digit in a number indicates the class standing that a student must attain to be eligible for the course.
-Freshmen may not register for any course numbered 201 or above; sphomores, 301 or above; sphomeres, 301 or above; sphomeres, 301 or above; sphomores, 301 or above; sphomeres, 301 or above; sp
+Freshmen may not register for any course numbered 201 or above; sophomores, 301 or above; juniors, 401 or above.[†] No credit toward the baccalaureate degree will be given for courses numbered for graduate study.